As Drug Prices Rise, Oklahoma’s Medicaid Agency Advances Alternative Payment Models

 Knoth shared the manufacturer’s perspective on APMs, which he believes can be a win-win for payers and manufacturers.
 He stressed that though the concept of an APM is easy to grasp, transitioning from the concept to a signed contract can be challenge because it requires designing an agreement with the power to measure a real effect.
 Eisai’s contract with the Oklahoma Health Care Authority measures reductions in hospitalizations following initiation of its epilepsy drug Fycompa, and is Eisai’s first APM.

-For more information about this ground-breaking APM, listen to a recording and view the NASHP webinar Medicaid Alternative Payment Models for Prescription Drugs: Do They Add Value for States?
+- Listen to the Dec.
+12, 2019 webinar Medicaid Alternative Payment Models for Prescription Drugs: Do They Add Value for States? here.